Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs

 \paragraph{GNN Teacher.} To evaluate the ability on different backbones, we select four popular GNNs as the teacher model: GraphSAGE \cite{DBLP:conf/nips/HamiltonYL17}, GAT \cite{DBLP:journals/corr/abs-1710-10903}, GCN \cite{DBLP:conf/iclr/KipfW17} and APPNP \cite{DBLP:conf/iclr/KlicperaBG19}, and perform experiments under both transductive and inductive settings.

-\paragraph{Baselines.} For baselines, we do not compare with the regularization methods since these methods utilize the graph edges as extra inputs.
-In real-world applications, these graph edges may be unavailable such as in federated graph learning.
-Therefore, we conduct all experiments in the edge-free setting.
-For fairness, we select the edge-free GLNN \cite{DBLP:conf/iclr/ZhangLSS22} as our baseline, which adapts vanilla logit-base KD from GNNs to MLPs.
+\paragraph{Baselines.} For baselines, we \textbf{do not} compare with the regularization methods since these methods utilize the graph edges as \textbf{extra inputs}.
+In real-world applications, these graph edges may be unavailable (see Appendix \ref{Append:necess} for specific scenarios).
+Therefore, we conduct all experiments in the \textbf{edge-free} setting.
+For fairness, we select the edge-free GLNN \cite{DBLP:conf/iclr/ZhangLSS22} as the baseline, which adapts vanilla logit-base KD from GNNs to MLPs.

-\paragraph{Hyper-parameters.} We distill the two-layer GNN teacher to MLP student with two layers~(on Cora, Citeseer, and A-computer) or three layers~(on Pumbed, Penn94, and Twitch-gamer).
+\paragraph{Hyper-parameters.} We distill the two-layer GNN teacher to MLP student with two layers~(on Cora, Citeseer, and A-computer) or three layers~(on Pumbed, Penn94, Arxiv, and Twitch-gamer).
 For PGKD, we employ grid search to train the MLPs, where $\lambda_1$ is searched in $\{0.1, 0.2, 0.4\}$ and $\lambda_2$ in $\{0.05, 0.1\}$.
 We set $\tau_1$ and $\tau_2$ as 1 and 10, respectively.
 The hidden state dimension is 128 for both GNNs and MLPs.
-On all the datasets, the MLPs are trained for 500 epochs with early stopping.
+In all the datasets, the MLPs are trained for 500 epochs with early stopping.